 This Japanese lounge and spa provides something for everyone.
 Choose from classic massages or opt for something more cultural and go with a signature Japanese massage such as shiatsu or seitei.
 Further delve into their services and experience kinesiology, a session that helps heal your mind, body and soul.

 Milk & Honey keep it simple, merging regular massage with therapeutic healing techniques to tailor a massage experience that’s perfect for you.
 Next time a few aches and pains emerge, consider Milk and Honey for that long-overdue massage you need, not only can it benefit you physiologically with sports injury prevention and treatment, along with fitness, but will also aid you psychologically through increasing your concentration and quality of z’s.

 Stable Massage is the perfect go-to for sports-related aches and pains, or simply a remedial massage.
-With sites in both St Kilda (22 Alma Rd) and the CBD, you can be assured to be looked after professionally as all workers have Diplomas of Remedial and Relaxation Massage, and are members of AAMT and ANTA.
+With sites in St Kilda, North Fitzroy, Prahran and the CBD, you can be assured to be looked after professionally as all workers have Diplomas of Remedial and Relaxation Massage, and are members of AAMT and ANTA.
 There are many treatment options available such as deep tissue massages and myotherapy.
 Stable also offers dry needling, which we can almost guarantee will hurt much less than a Thai full-body rub-down.

 Vigorous Traditional Thai massage is a renowned establishment offering traditional Thai massages and their variations.
-With six locations across Melbourne, they're a good go to masseuse for when tight shoulders strike.
-If you're looking for a little lunchtime relaxation book yourself in for a 10-20 minute neck and shoulder or foot massage to put some spring spring back in your step.
+With six locations across Melbourne, they're a good go-to masseuse for when tight shoulders strike.
+If you're looking for a little lunchtime relaxation book yourself in for a 10 to 20 minute neck and shoulder or foot massage to put some spring back in your step.